kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 ## Surface tension

 The molecules of a liquid attract each other.
 For example, in water hydrogen bonds result in a strong cohesive force among the water molecules.
 In the bulk of the water these molecular interactions are balanced in all directions.
 However, at the surface there is an imbalance and the water molecules cohere more strongly to the neighboring molecules resulting in apparent film at the surface.
 It is more difficult to move an object through the surface than to move it through the fluid when fully immersed.
+The liquid behaves as though its been covered with a thin elastic membrane.
+The strength of this membrane (loosely speaking) is quantified by the fluid's *surface tension* usually represented by the Greek letter gamma ($\gamma$).
+It is expressed as a force per unit length or an energy (work) per unit area.

 <div class="photo" style="width: 400px;">
   <img src="img/WaterStrider.jpg" alt="Water Strider">